-Being left alone is a reality all dogs have to face at some pint in their life and the amount of distress it causes each dog can vary dramatically.
+Being left alone is a reality all dogs must face at some point in their life and the amount of distress it causes each dog can vary dramatically.
 Some dogs are anxious the entire time the owner is away - others settle after a while.
-Many dogs show signs of being anxious but these are generally missed by their owners unless they are destructive or noisy.
+Many dogs show signs of being anxious, but these are generally missed by their owners unless they are destructive or noisy.
 Some owners may be 'prisoners' in their own home afraid to leave fearing the dog is too stressed in their absence.

-Do not give in / go back to a barking dog or one that is still anxious - you can only build up distance between you when the dog is comfortable at close range for a length of time.
+Do not go back to a barking dog if you can avoid doing so- you can only build up distance between you when the dog is comfortable at close range for a length of time.
 If your dog is overly stressed for a length of time - you need to go back a step and reduce your distance to a level the dog is comfortable with.
 Once you have mastered the time at a short distance - adding distance will get easier.
 If adding distance causes your dog distress - you haven't mastered the time at a shorter distance.
-Being out of your dogs sigh must be gradual and every 'trigger' (an event that your dog associates with you leaving such as picking up your keys or opening a door) you must spend time desensitising your dog to.
+Being out of your dog’s sight must be gradual and every 'trigger' (an event that your dog associates with you leaving such as picking up your keys or opening a door) you must spend time desensitising your dog to.

 For more advice please contact Elite Dog Training to book a session